exanauts/ExaPF.jl/docs/src/quickstart.md

 ```

 We need to update accordingly the tolerance of the Newton-Raphson algorithm,
-as it could not be lower than the tolerance of the iterative solver.
+as it can not be below the tolerance of the iterative solver.
 ```julia
 pf_algo = NewtonRaphson(; verbose=1, tol=1e-7)
 ```